thymol/thymol-node-server/README.md

 ------------

  Either "npm install thymol-node-server -g"

- Or clone this project and "npm install" it (locally).
+ Or clone the project from [github](https://github.com/thymol/thymol-node-server) and "npm install" it (locally).

 Configuration
 -------------